Zorbatron/ZBGT/README.md

 - Configurable like the creative emitter, but as a multiblock part.
 - You need to make the multiblock reform when you change it's setting because right now because GregTech doesn't have a way for an energy container to notify the multiblock controller that it's voltage/amperage has changed.

+Creative Energy Sink
+- Behaves the same as the Creative Energy Hatch but drains energy from the multiblock instead of providing.

 Creative Reservoir Hatch
 - Same as the normal reservoir hatch but can be changed to provide other fluids.